-But consider that this is a house of clay, and you will easily see why Martha received the Lord in it rather than Mary.
+But consider that this house is one of clay, and you will easily see why Martha received the Lord in it rather than Mary.
 For the Apostle's word, Glorify the Lord in your body, is addressd to Martha, not Mary.
 The one makes the body her instrument; to the other it is a hindrance.
-The corruptible body, he says, weighs down the soul, and its earthly dwelling presses upon the mind that muses on many things.
+The corruptible body, he says, weighs down the soul, and its earthly dwelling presses upon a mind that muses over many things.
 And, no doubt, upon her who does her work with it too.

 Martha, then, receives the Savior on earth.
 Mary instead considers how she may received by Him in a house not made by hands, eternal, in heaven.
 Or she too has received the Lord, but in spirit.
 For the Lord is Spirit.